 Most cards have an annual fee, so if the card provides enough benefits (such as airport lounge access and hotel status), we will keep the card and continue to pay the annual fee, but if it is a card that we cannot justify paying the annual fee for, we will cancel it as the anniversary approaches.

 I highly recommend keeping a spreadsheet with every card you open, the date you opened it, the annual fee, the minimum spending requirements (more on that below), and any other information you think is important.
 The number one question I get when explaining to someone how we do this is

 “But doesn’t that hurt your credit score?”

-The answer is no. Assuming you are responsible with a credit card and pay your bill in full every month, it does not have a negative impact on credit in the long run.
+No. Assuming you are responsible with a credit card and pay your bill in full every month, it does not have a negative impact on credit in the long run.
 (If you are not responsible with credit cards, stop reading now!)
 Your score may drop a few points initially because of the inquiry, but I have found that over time it has boosted our credit scores quite a bit.
 Because we have several open credit cards, we have a very high credit limit.
 Since we do not keep balances on our card, our credit utilization ratio is very low, which helps raise credit scores.